Manuel-GG-89/toretto/README.md

 # Toretto - Tore (TOtall REcall) TTo (...
 Toretto, The f&f OP Leyend)

 This is just a re-implementation of the Tore notification tool developed by Tsoding (...
-The ~~c~~Zoding OP (I)engginer.
+The ~~C...
+S...~~Zoding OP (I)engginer.
 Nice guy, I think).

 ![Alt text](toretto-tokyo-drift.png)